 Validity refers to the extent to which evidence and theory support the inferences drawn from scores based on their intended uses.
 The process of providing evidence of validity is ongoing and involves accumulating multiple sources of evidence.3 We established the validity of SVI scores using evidence based on content and relations with other variables.
 This approach aligns with best practices in the professional testing literature and legal guidelines.4-6

 We also provided evidence of validity based on relations with other residency selection variables.
-Using data from participating applicants in the ERAS 2017, 2018, and 2019 cycles, we showed that there were no correlations or very small correlations between SVI scores and academic-focused selection data, such as USMLE® Step 1 scores and Alpha Omega Alpha honor society membership.
+Using data from participating applicants in the 2019, 2018, and 2017 cycles, we showed that there were no correlations or very small correlations between SVI scores and academic-focused selection data, such as United States Medical Licensing Examination (USMLE)® Step 1 scores and Alpha Omega Alpha honor society membership.
 In contrast, there were small, but higher positive correlations with variables that purport to assess behavioral competencies and have some overlap with SVI, such as USMLE Step 2 Clinical Skills scores and Electronic Standardized Letters of Evaluation (eSLOE) ratings.
-These findings suggest that—as was intended--SVI scores provide different information than the academic-focused metrics typically used in residency selection.
+These findings suggest that—as was intended—SVI scores provide different information than the academic-focused metrics typically used in residency selection.
 Moreover, the pattern of correlations supports the validity of the SVI because scores are more highly correlated with other measures of behavioral competencies than with academic metrics.1

 Diversity, Fairness, and Preparation